-- 89. In this Part - "Consolidated Fund" means the Consolidated Fund established under the Constitution of the Republic of Singapore; - "Government-aided school" means a private school receiving a grant from the Government; - "national examinations" has the same meaning as in the Singapore Examinations and Assessment Board Act (Cap.
-299A); - "School Fund" means the School Fund established under regulation 90; - "Singapore Examinations and Assessment Board" means the Singapore Examinations and Assessment Board established under section 3 of the Singapore Examinations and Assessment Board Act.
+- 89. In this Part - "Consolidated Fund" means the Consolidated Fund established under the Constitution of the Republic of Singapore; - "Government-aided school" means a private school receiving a grant from the Government; - "national examinations" has the meaning given by the Singapore Examinations and Assessment Board Act 2003; - "School Fund" means the School Fund established under regulation 90; - "Singapore Examinations and Assessment Board" means the Singapore Examinations and Assessment Board established under section 3 of the Singapore Examinations and Assessment Board Act 2003.